allejok96/jw-scripts/README.md

 Because I didn't know about the add-on at the time.

-And there was a JW.ORG add-on for Kodi but is broken and gone, so the bible-index script is the only way I'm able to play the bible recordings on my Pi.
+And there used to be a JW.ORG add-on for Kodi but is broken and gone now, so the nwt-index script is the only way I'm able to play the bible recordings on my Pi (without filling up my SD-card).

 I'm also planning to write a script for the videos on jw.org.

 ##### How do I use this?

-1. Run the script on your Linux rig (optionally choose a language with the --lang flag)
+1. Run the script on your Linux rig (se --help for more options)
 2. The script will create a directory with playlists
-3. Open the first playlist in the directory with a media player e.g. Kodi
+3. Open the first playlist with a media player e.g. Kodi

 ##### How does this work?

 The script downloads JSON files supplied by jw.org and mediator.jw.org.
 It then sorts out the titles and video links and saves them in m3u playlists.

+When using the --download flag it will download the video files to the chosen directory.
+Existing files won't be overwritten.

 And yes, I know parsing JSON could be done a thousand times simpler in any programming/scripting language like Python, but unfortunately I only know bash.